pocomane/brewed-in-the-apocalypse/bita-tasty.md

   </td></tr><tr><td>

-__World__ - A storm is raging outside.
+__Scenarist__ - A storm is raging outside.
 Following the tracks of the beast will not be easy and may put you at a Disadvantage. _What do you do?_

   </td><td>

-__World__ - Following the trail of the beast in the middle of the storm is not easy.
+__Scenarist__ - Following the trail of the beast in the middle of the storm is not easy.
 You manage to do it, but with Disadvantage.

   </td></tr><tr><td>

-__World__ - Ramovar is very skilled and in an honest duel you would be at a Disadvantage. _What do you do?_
+__Scenarist__ - Ramovar is very skilled and in an honest duel you would be at a Disadvantage. _What do you do?_

   </td><td>

-__World__ - Dueling with Ramovar, you realize his remarkable skill.
+__Scenarist__ - Dueling with Ramovar, you realize his remarkable skill.
 You are at an obvious Disadvantage. _What do you do?_

   </td></tr><tr><td>

-__World__ - It is clear that you could make yourself understood but, not speaking the language well, you would be at a Disadvantage in a debate. _What do you do?_
+__Scenarist__ - It is clear that you could make yourself understood but, not speaking the language well, you would be at a Disadvantage in a debate. _What do you do?_

   </td><td>

-__World__ - You are making yourself more or less understood but, not speaking the language well, you often stumble into mistakes and misunderstandings that put you at a Disadvantage. _What do you do?_
+__Scenarist__ - You are making yourself more or less understood but, not speaking the language well, you often stumble into mistakes and misunderstandings that put you at a Disadvantage. _What do you do?_